Synt4xErr0r4/syntaxc/README.md

 # SyntaxC ![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/Synt4xErr0r4/syntaxc/maven.yml) ![LoC](https://raw.githubusercontent.com/Synt4xErr0r4/syntaxc/image-data/badge.svg)

+**This compiler is currently *not* properly operational (at least the code generation and some optimizations).
+I'm currently working on a rewrite for the C23 standard.
+Progress will be published on the `c23` branch at some point.**

 An ANSI-C (C89, C90) compiler written in Java 19.
 Currently only working for x86 (32-bit, Linux/Windows).